oreanroy/learn_modules/sqldb/README.md

 	wraps the database connection and transaction.
 Transaction implicitly starts as soon as the session starts communicating with database and will remsin open untill session is commited, rolled back or closed.

+## Lazy load
+	When loading data from a database into memory it's handy to design things so that you load an object of intrest and also the objects realated to it.
+This might come handy at time but can also become cubersome and time consuming.
+So an object with the same interface with the original is loaded which fields can contain value(real) or be empty and contain a marker to to getValue to get value from real object.
+This saves time and can create a win win situation if certain fileds which are not loaded are never accessed.
+That's lazy loading.